 - K-AUM (Assets Under Management) K-AUM captures the risk of harm to clients from an incorrect discretionary management of client portfolios or poor execution and provides reassurance and client benefits in terms of the continuity of service of ongoing portfolio management and investment advice.
-As the Company did not actively provide portfolio management or investment advice services and thus not having any financial assets under its management during the year ending 31 December 2022, the Company was not subject to the risk relating to this K-factor. - K-CMH (Client Money Held) K-CMH captures the risk of potential for harm where an investment firm holds the money of its clients, taking into account whether they are on its own balance sheet or in third-party accounts and whether arrangements under applicable national law provide that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.
+Since February 2023 the company maintains assets under management through its asset management services. - K-CMH (Client Money Held) K-CMH captures the risk of potential for harm where an investment firm holds the money of its clients, taking into account whether they are on its own balance sheet or in third-party accounts and whether arrangements under applicable national law provide that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.
 As part of its business, the Company holds bank balances on behalf of its clients which are presented as off-balance sheet items in order to purchase or sell financial instruments on behalf of its clients.